 - Watch for salmon swimming upstream during their annual migration

 - Observe a variety of marine life while kayaking around Yukon Island

-Trail River Campground (3 nights): Spacious campsites set amid tall spruce trees on the shore of Lower Trail River.
+Trail River Campground (3 nights): Spacious campsites set amid tall spruce on the shore of Lower Trail River.